No.18 Inadvertent disclosure

 3. Issue

-A solicitor is under a duty to pass on to a client (and use) all information which is material to the client’s interests, regardless of the source unless the solicitor subsequently discovers that this information has been obtained accidentally, unlawfully, improperly or surreptitiously.1 This Guidance Statement considers what the solicitor should do if they receive such confidential information (or reasonably suspect is confidential information) in this way.
+A solicitor is under a duty to pass on to a client (and use) all information which is material to the client’s interests, regardless of the source unless the solicitor subsequently discovers that this information has been obtained accidently, unlawfully, improperly or surreptitiously.[1]
+This guidance statement considers what the solicitor should do if they receive such confidential information (or reasonably suspect is confidential information) in this way.

 4. Inadvertent disclosure